 1. Tenancy Agreement

-A Tenancy Agreement is one of the types of contracts commonly entered by businesses.
+A Tenancy Agreement is one of the types of contracts businesses commonly enter.
 The Tenancy Agreement is the landlord’s “standard” agreement and usually favours the landlord.
 Also, keep in mind that renting a space is a significant commitment.

 Consider other essential aspects such as if the use of the area is broad enough to cover the nature of your business, are you allowed to sub-let or assign the tenancy, is there a right to extend the duration of the tenancy, and is the Tenancy Agreement clearly spells out the landlord’s obligations.